 Now that we are on board with the idea of emotion, experience and flavours you have come into contact with in the past adjusting how you perceive liquid in a glass or food on a plate; we can at least understand why brands often lead with these grandiose experiences of sipping cocktails on beaches in the sun or guffawing your way through pints of the black stuff in quiet pubs with your nearest and dearest.
 It’s a not so subtle attempt to arouse desire in your proverbial loins.
 Ooooh.

-Based on the information that is transported from the tongue to the brain, there are thought to be at least five basic qualities of taste.
+At a base level what is it we taste then: Based on the information that is transported from the tongue to the brain, there are thought to be at least five basic qualities of taste.
 The basic tastes are:

 What we perceive as sweetness is usually caused by sugar and its derivatives such as fructose or lactose.
 But other types of substances can also activate the sensory cells that respond to sweetness.
 These include, for example, some protein building blocks like amino acids, and also alcohols in fruit juices or alcoholic drinks.
 Caraway is an interesting botanical that is found in Stillgarden Social Gin.
 Once distilled it imparts an inherent sweetness into spirit even though sugar does not make it through the distillation process.

 It is mostly acidic solutions like lemon juice or organic acids that taste sour.
 This sensation is caused by hydrogen ions split off by an acid dissolved in a watery solution.
 Fermentation can also often have a souring effect, think Sauerkraut or yogurt (Lactic Acid).
 As you can see the world of alcohol creation is pretty romantic in its terminology.

 Food containing table salt is mainly what we taste or recognise as salty.
 The chemical basis of this taste is salt crystal, which consists of sodium and chloride.
 Mineral salts like the salts of potassium or magnesium can also cause a sensation of saltiness.